aliciawarddev/CSS-Drawings/backlog.md

     - fix the positioning of the entire skull: be fixed, not be moved up by adding more elements
 - Adventure time
     - Finn: fix proportions, fix head size + ears,
+    - fix alignment of characters: bottom edge of them aligns
+    - Jake: fix size of eyes, and width

 ## Drawings to Build